Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

 For more information about the output specifiers, such as [G] and [U], see [TFSSecurity Identity and Output Specifiers](#specifiers).

 <a id="m"></a>

 ### /m: Check explicit and implicit group membership

 Use **/m** to check explicit and implicit group membership information for a specified group or user.

 	tfssecurity /m GroupIdentity [MemberIdentity] [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/m** command, you must be a member of the Team Foundation Administrators security group.
-For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 > [!NOTE]
 > Even if you are logged on with administrative credentials, you must open an elevated Command Prompt to perform this function.